mramshaw/Python_Cassandra/README.md

 ![Cassandra](images/Cassandra.png)

-Cassanda is a [NoSQL](http://en.wikipedia.org/wiki/NoSQL) database that originated at Facebook.
+Cassandra is a [NoSQL](http://en.wikipedia.org/wiki/NoSQL) database that originated at Facebook.

 Cassandra is optimized for fast writes and fast reads over very large volumes of data.